hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

 }
 {% endhighlight %}

 At a first glance, this might seem like an overkill and completely unnecessary.
-In reality, having objects acting as factories for creating instances of their accompanied classes can enhance Scala code readability a lot.
+But actually, having objects acting as factories for creating instances of their accompanied classes can enhance Scala code readability a lot.

 {% highlight scala %}
 val unknownPerson = Person(20)